deepankararora/sola-newsletters/readme.txt

 Not applicable.

 == Changelog ==

+= 4.0.7 - 2015-06-25 - Medium priority =
+* Bug fix in the newsletter editor
+* Name change (Sola Newsletters to Nifty Newsletters)

 = 4.0.6 - 2015-05-28 - Medium priority =
 * New Feature: Added Shortcodes for subscriber first and last name